Wilhelm Beiglböck: Education and war crimes

-From 1933 he was a member of the Nazi Party and from 1934 of SA, promoted to the rank of Obersturmbannführer (Lieutenant Colonel).
-In 1939 he made his habilitation and in 1940 he became top doctor under Hans Eppinger.
-From May 1941 Beiglböck worked as Stabsarzt (medical officer) of the Luftwaffe.
-In 1944, he became an extrabudgetary professor at the Vienna University.
-During the war he performed medical tests involving seawater on inmates at Dachau concentration camp.
+From 1933, he was a member of the Nazi Party and, from 1934, of the Sturmabteilung (SA), the Nazi paramilitary organization, in which he was promoted to the rank of SA-Obersturmbannführer (lieutenant colonel).
+In 1939, he made his habilitation and, in 1940, he became chief doctor under Eppinger.
+From May 1941, Beiglböck worked as a Stabsarzt (medical officer) in the Luftwaffe.
+In 1944, he became an extrabudgetary professor at the University of Vienna.
+During the war, he performed human experimentation involving seawater on inmates at Dachau concentration camp.

+Trial

 After the war, Beiglböck was arrested by the British, who then transferred him to U.S. custody.
 He was a defendant in the Nuremberg Doctor's Trial.
+During his trial, one of his surviving victims, Karl Höllenreiner, rushed at him with a knife.
+Höllenreiner was sentenced to 90 days in prison for contempt of court but was released on probation four days later.
 Beiglböck was convicted of war crimes and crimes against humanity, and sentenced to 15 years in prison.
 Beiglböck's sentence was commuted to 10 years in January 1951, and he was released from prison that December.

-In early 1947, the Vienna prosecution initiated proceedings against Beiglböck because of war crimes, mistreatment, and violating human rights.
-The Vienna proceedings were finished in October 1947.
+In early 1947, the Vienna prosecution initiated proceedings against Beiglböck because of war crimes, mistreatment, and violation of human rights.
+The Vienna proceedings ended in October 1947.

+Release and post-war career

 Since Beiglböck's license to practice medicine had not been revoked, he was allowed to resume working as a doctor.
 After his release, he was controversially given a temporary job at the University of Freiburg hospital.
-Beiglböck then got a job at the Buxtehude Hospital, where he became the head physician of the internal medicine department.
+Beiglböck then worked at the Buxtehude Hospital, where he became the head physician of the internal medicine department.

 The German Society of Internal Medicine (DGIM) campaigned for Beiglböck's rehabilitation.
 A three-member commission was formed to address Beiglböck's conviction.
 Multiple other prominent DGIM members sought to exonerate him via expert opinions and statements.
 The expert opinions relied on the standards established by the Nuremberg trials.
 However, all but one of the experts assumed that the test subjects had been volunteers.
 The experts claimed no deaths or long-term damage had occurred among the test subjects, and that Beiglböck had acted with the best medical intentions.
 The opinions were based entirely on files submitted to the experts by Beiglböck's attorney.
 None of the experts had seen any of the test subjects themselves, and most of them had never met Beiglböck.

 In 1956, Beiglböck was elected to the DGIM committee, where he served until 1962.
 In 1959, the public prosecutor in Bückeburg opened a new investigation against Beiglböck, but dropped the case in 1960.
-In 1962, the Austrian Medical Association invited to Beiglböck to give a medical lecture in Vienna.
+In 1962, the Austrian Medical Association invited Beiglböck to give a medical lecture in Vienna.
 This was met with opposition from the Social Democratic Party of Austria and the local Jewish community.
-The administrative committee of the city of Buxtehude, supported Beiglböck, and said he was not guilty of the crimes for which he had been convicted.
+The administrative committee of the city of Buxtehude supported Beiglböck and said he was not guilty of the crimes for which he had been convicted.
 However, his invitation was rescinded.